SpaceK33z/web-to-plex/README.md

 Use this to reload **Web to Plex** on the current page.
 This can sometimes fix loading issues or cache errors.

 ### Plex URL
-This is a *moderately advance* setting, but is very useful to know.
+This is a *moderately advanced* setting, but is very useful to know.
 If you know your Plex server's URL (e.g. `https://localhost:32400`), then you can specify this and avoid bandwidth usage, as the extension will communicate with Plex on your device instead of `https://app.plex.tv/`.

 ### Find this | Right Click
 If you aren't satisfied with a found item, or it is incorrect, you can right click the page and use the **Web to Plex | Find "XYZ"** feature to search for the item.